Nine of Swords

 Melinoë

 Melinoë holds a black and a white sword as if balancing and judging the thoughts of the man.
-The strength of his nightmare is the result of this judgement (and also represents the way the ancients would have thought the concept of having a conscience works).
+The strength of his nightmare is the result of this judgment (and also represents the way the ancients would have thought the concept of having a conscience works).

 Tips for Readings